Compare & Save on Conveyancing Solicitors

 Shared ownership is a scheme backed by the government that gives first time buyers and people on lower incomes the opportunity to buy part of a house whilst paying rent on the rest.
 By going through the shared ownership scheme, you have the chance to purchase more or all the property later down the line.

-Shared ownership works by allowing first time buyers or families on a low income to purchase a share of the house whilst paying rent on the remaining share of property.
-The share you buy starts at a minimum of 25%, with 75% being the maximum you can purchase.
+Shared ownership works by allowing first time buyers or families on a low income to purchase a share of the house whilst paying rent on the remaining amount.
+The share you buy starts at a minimum of 25%, with 75% being the maximum.

-You will have to take out a mortgage on the share that you purchase and pay the remainder in rent.
+You'll have to take out a mortgage on the share that you purchase and pay the remainder in rent.
 By doing this, the deposit you pay will be a smaller amount than usual.
-Instead of paying the typical 10-20% deposit, shared ownership allows you to pay as little as 5% for your deposit with a reduced rate on the remaining rent you pay.
+Instead of paying the typical 10-20% deposit, shared ownership allows you to pay as little as 5% with a reduced rate on the remaining rent you pay.
 You also have the option to buy a bigger share later down the line if you decide to start with just a 25% share.

 To be eligible for the shared ownership scheme, you must be either; a first time buyer struggling to get on the property ladder, have a household income of less than £80,000 if living outside London (£90,000 if you live in London), or you have previously owned a house but can no longer afford to purchase one.

-There is also a shared ownership scheme for people aged 55 and over which works the same way as the traditional scheme, but once you’ve purchased a 75% share of your house you won’t have to pay rent on the remaining 25%.
+There is also a shared ownership scheme for people aged 55 and over which works the same way as the traditional scheme.
+However, once you’ve purchased a 75% share of your house you won’t have to pay rent on the remaining 25%.

 Shared ownership is a great step to owning your own home.
 Whilst there are many benefits that come with the scheme, you still have to pay rent on the remainder of the share.
 We’ve weighed up the pros and cons of shared ownership.